domschrei/mallob/scripts/slurm/README.md

 Fill in your project name and user name.

+### `build.sh`

+Example script for building Mallob.
+Read and follow the instructions (complementing the information in the base README).

 ### `prolog.sh`, `epilog.sh`

 Scripts that are executed before and after a Mallob run respectively.
 As long as you follow the default setup, you shouldn't need to make any changes in there.